ruricolist/vernacular/README.md

 In Vernacular, a language is just a package.
 The package exports a reader and an expander.
 The function bound to the symbol named `read-module` is the *package reader*.
 The macro bound to the symbol named `module-progn` is the *package expander*.

 The important thing: when the package’s reader is called, that same package is also bound as the *current* package.
 It is then the responsibility of the reader to make sure any symbols it reads in, or inserts into the expansion, are interned in the correct package.
-(There is a shortcut for this, `vernacular:reintern`.)
+(There is a utility for this, `vernacular:reintern`.)

 (There is one exception to the rule of *language=package*.
 If another package exists, having the same name, but ending in `-user`, and this other package inherits from the original package, then this *user package* is the package that is made current while reading (and expanding).
 E.g. a file beginning with `#lang cl` would actually be read in using the `cl-user` package, not the `cl` package itself.)